ssundaram21/dreamsim/README.md

 * JND Dataset release
 * Distilled DreamSim models (i.e. smaller models distilled from the main ensemble)
 * DreamSim variants trained for higher resolutions
-* Compatibility with the most recent version of PeFT
+* Compatibility with the most recent version of PEFT

 ## 🚀 Updates